-Both are acceptable for welding 6061-T6, but each has advantages and disadvantages depending on the application.
+Q: Which filler wire is best for welding 6061-T6 aluminum, 5356 or 4043?A: Both are acceptable for welding 6061-T6, but each has advantages and disadvantages depending on the application.

 An aluminum alloy containing 5 percent magnesium, 5356 generally is stronger and more ductile than 4043.
 But 4043, which contains 5 percent silicon, typically flows better, is more crack-resistant, easier to weld with, less prone to weld smut, and yields a more aesthetic weld.